WILD MUSETTE, Issues 1702 & 1802

 During a routine mission, Enterprise encounters a Romulan space station adrift within Federation borders.
 The landing party discovers the station abandoned and without power, and reports ghostly figures hovering at the edge of sight.
 Soon, Enterprise is also without power, leaving Spock, McCoy, Chekov, and a small security team stranded aboard the station.

 When a Romulan warship seeking the derelict station encounters Enterprise, they accuse the Federation of treachery and murder.
 Can Kirk and his crew save their ship and rescue the marooned team before the Romulans open fire?

 SHELL GAME is currently out of print, but can be found online or in stores that specialize in used books.

 STAR TREK #60: Ice Trap

 Published by Pocket Books – 1992

-Answering a distress call, the crew of Enterprise discover that an unaccountable form of insanity has taken hold among the scientists at a research station on the icebound plant Nordstral … a mysterious illness that could destroy not only the entire planet, but the ship’s crew as well.
+Answering a distress call, the crew of Enterprise discover the scientists at an icebound research station succumbing to a mysterious illness that could destroy not only the entire planet, but the ship’s crew as well.

 Written in collaboration with two other authors under the pseudonym L.A.
 Graf (“Let’s All Get Rich And Famous”), this was Crandall’s first professional sale, and made the New York Times Bestsellers List.

 ICE TRAP is currently out of print, but can be found online or in stores that specialize in used books.